 In shelled mollusk, this foot is generally the same size as the opening of the shell.
 The foot is retractable along with an extendable organ.
 The foot is the ventral-most organ, whereas the mantle is the restricting dorsal organ.

-Mollusk are called eucoelomate, however, the coelomic cavity is limited to a cavity around the heart in adult animals.
+Mollusk is called eucoelomate, however, the coelomic cavity is limited to a cavity around the heart in adult animals.
 The mantle cavity establishes separately from the coelomic cavity.

 The visceral mass exists above the foot, in the visceral bulge.
 This consists of gastrointestinal, anxious, excretory, reproductive, and breathing systems.